 The first stage is always to buy physical gold.
 It is the ultimate insurance policy.

 For more exposure, especially with speculation in mind, there is no clear cut answer as everyone’s budget, risk tolerance and objectives are different.
 A gold portfolio should be built within the investor’s greater investment portfolio.
-I actively trade precious metals, and it requires a lot of time investment.
+I actively trade precious metals and mining shares, and it requires significant time investment.